MyAlbum/react-native-blur/README.md

     - `thickMaterialLight` - An adaptable blur effect that creates the appearance of a material that is thicker than normal.
     - `thinMaterialLight` - An adaptable blur effect that creates the appearance of a thin material.
     - `ultraThinMaterialLight` - An adaptable blur effect that creates the appearance of an ultra-thin material.
-- `blurAmount` (Default: 10, Number)
-  - `0-100` - Adjusts blur intensity
 - `reducedTransparencyFallbackColor` (Color) (iOS only)
   - `black, white, #rrggbb, etc` - background color to use if accessibility setting ReduceTransparency is enabled

-> Note: The maximum `blurAmount` on Android is 32, so higher values will be clamped to 32.

 > Complete usage example that works on iOS and Android: